 Proper Packaging of Scrap Batteries

-The right way to prepare batteries is as follows, regardless of the number of batteries you have.
+The right way to prepare batteries is as follows, regardless of your number of batteries.
 Please know that the primary battery for recycling is lead-based batteries, and these steps are geared towards that.

-Make sure the scrap battery is sitting in a plastic bin or pallet lined with cardboard and is sitting with the terminals up.
-This is important because if the terminals are tipped over, on their sides and are touching, it could have a short and create a fire.
+- Ensure the scrap battery sits in a plastic bin or pallet lined with cardboard and the terminals up.
+This is important because if the terminals are tipped over, on their sides, and touching, they could have a short and create a fire.

-Handling batteries that are not damaged easy, but make sure that these batteries remain whole and not cracked is the hard part.
+- Handling batteries that are not damaged is easy, but making sure that these batteries remain whole and not cracked is the hard part.

-If there are more than one layer of batteries to be stacked on a pallet or bin, they shouldn’t be stacked directly on top.
-The best thing to do is to put one or two layers of cardboard down, so the terminals from the bottom battery are not touching the terminals of the top battery.
+- If there is more than one layer of batteries to be stacked on a pallet or bin, they shouldn’t be stacked directly on top.
+The best thing to do is to put one or two layers of cardboard down so the terminals from the bottom battery are not touching the terminals of the top battery.

-This will be a safer way to transport them and putting cardboard on top of the last layer is always the smartest option.
+- This will be a safer transport method, and putting cardboard on top of the last layer is always the wisest option.

-If there are a lot of batteries to be stacked on a pallet and need to be put into a truck, you need to know one big thing.
-Shrink wrapping them is just as important as the other steps to ensure they are secure for transportation.
-Don’t be shy with the amount of shrink wrap you use.
+- If there are a lot of batteries to be stacked on a pallet and need to be put into a truck, you need to know one big thing.
+Shrinkwrapping them is just as important as the other steps to ensure they are secure for transportation.
+Don’t be shy about the amount of shrink wrap you use.

-If for some reason during transportation of the batteries to the scrap yard, an officer pulls you over you will be safe.
-Properly wrapping and transporting the car batteries and other batteries to your yard is important to prevent problems.
+If, for some reason, an officer pulls you over while transporting batteries to the scrap yard, you will be safe.
+Properly wrapping and transporting the car and other batteries to your yard is vital to prevent problems.
 This also is good for your scrap yard to know they don’t have to worry about cracked or broken batteries they are buying.